Levetiracetam: Analogues

 Brivaracetam, a chemical analogue to levetiracetam, is a racetam derivative with similar properties.
+However, it has a 15-30 times higher affinity for the SV2A protein and is less likely to produce psychiatric adverse effects compared to levetiracetam.
+It is also unique from levetiracetam because it undergoes hepatic metabolism.

 Society and culture

 Levetiracetam is available as regular and extended release oral formulations and as intravenous formulations.

 The immediate release tablet has been available as a generic in the United States since 2008, and in the UK since 2011.
 The patent for the extended release tablet will expire in 2028.

 The branded version Keppra is manufactured by UCB Pharmaceuticals S.A.

 In 2015, Aprecia's orally disintegrating tablet form of the drug manufactured using pharmaceutical 3D printing techniques was approved by the FDA, under the trade name Spritam.
-Some have said that the drug has been improved by 3D printing, as the formula used now has improved disintegration properties.
+Some have said that the drug has been improved by 3D printing because its formula has improved disintegration properties.

 Legal status

 Australia

 Levetiracetam is a Schedule 4 substance in Australia under the Poisons Standard (February 2020).
 A Schedule 4 substance is classified as "Prescription Only Medicine, or Prescription Animal Remedy – Substances, the use or supply of which should be by or on the order of persons permitted by State or Territory legislation to prescribe and should be available from a pharmacist on prescription."